 ERIS acquisition templates do not offer explicit blind offset capabilities.
 In NGS and LGS modes, the exact coordinates of the science target and AO guide star are provided in the OB (see Section 7.2).
 The ERIS acquisition procedure executes the AO guide star acquisition prior to the science target acquisition.
-This procedure will place the science target close to the center of the IFS or NIX field of view.
-Therefore the science target pointing is relative to the AO guide star and no blind offset capability is necessary.
+This procedure will place the science target close to the centre of the IFS or NIX field of view.
+The accuracy and precision of the position of the target within both the IFS and NIX fields-of-view is under investigation.

 Blind offsets can still be performed using the initial offset within a GenericOffset template.
 In NGS and LGS modes, the coordinates of the AO guide star (or another reference star) can be given as the target.
 The acquisition is then done on that star, and a blind offset can be implicitly included in the first offset within the science template.

-This procedure is recommended for observations of faint targets with noAO and seeing enhancer as these modes do not require the acquisition of an AO guide star.
+This procedure is recommended for the precise centring of extremely faint objects in the narrowest IFS field-of-view in LGS mode, avoiding a complicated and lengthy acquisition process.
+It is also recommended for observations of faint targets with noAO and seeing enhancer as these modes do not require the acquisition of an AO guide star.
 A nearby brighter star should be used to perform the acquisition, followed by a blind offset as the first offset within the science template.